Piscataqua River border dispute

-The Piscataqua River border dispute was a dispute between the US states of Maine and New Hampshire over ownership of Seavey’s Island in the Piscataqua River, which forms the border between Maine and New Hampshire.
+The Piscataqua River border dispute was a dispute between the US states of Maine and New Hampshire over ownership of Seavey's Island in the Piscataqua River, which forms the border between Maine and New Hampshire.
 The dispute was settled in 2002 by the US Supreme Court in favor of Maine.

 Background

-Seavey’s Island lies in the northern side of the Piscataqua River, between the town of Kittery, Maine, and the city of Portsmouth, New Hampshire.
+Seavey's Island lies in the northern side of the Piscataqua River, between the town of Kittery, Maine, and the city of Portsmouth, New Hampshire.
 The island was originally five separate islands which were conjoined between 1800 and 1866 in order to build a naval shipyard.
-The State of Maine asserts that the boundary between the states runs along the middle of the river to the south of Seavey’s Island, which places the island within Maine.
-The State of New Hampshire asserts a historical claim to ownership of the river up to the shoreline on the Maine side, which would place the island within New Hampshire.
+The State of Maine asserted that the boundary between the states runs along the middle of the river to the south of Seavey's Island, which places the island within Maine.
+The State of New Hampshire asserted a historical claim to ownership of the river up to the shoreline on the Maine side, which would place the island within New Hampshire.

-The United States government owns the island, which is the site of the Portsmouth Naval Shipyard.
-For many years the US Navy regarded the shipyard as belonging to New Hampshire (whence the name Portsmouth Naval Shipyard after the city of Portsmouth, New Hampshire).
-Later the Navy adopted a neutral position in the dispute.
+The United States federal government owns the island, which is the site of the Portsmouth Naval Shipyard.
+For many years, the U.S. Navy regarded the shipyard as belonging to New Hampshire (whence the name Portsmouth Naval Shipyard after the city of Portsmouth, New Hampshire).
+Later, the Navy adopted a neutral position in the dispute.

-Maine imposes an income tax on workers at the shipyard, even those who live in New Hampshire.
+Maine imposes an income tax on workers who work in Maine irrespective of where they live, if they work in Maine at least 12 days and earn at least $3,000.
+This includes workers at the shipyard, many of whom who live in New Hampshire, which has no income tax.
 Moreover, aspects of the income tax are based on household income and result in larger payments due to the earnings of spouses who neither live nor work in Maine.
-New Hampshire contended that since the workers live in New Hampshire, paying taxes to Maine amounted to “taxation without representation.”
+New Hampshire contended that since the workers live in New Hampshire, paying taxes to Maine amounted to "taxation without representation".
 Maine receives an estimated $4 million to $6 million per year in taxes from the shipyard workers.